-It is worth mentioning that a general proof for the second law of thermodynamics (and its extensions) conjectured by Bekenstein does not exist so far, for instance, a proof based on fundamental aspects of a quantum gravity theory.
-However, as far as we know, there are not physical situations that contradict the validity of this principle.
-In fact, if we focus on the cosmology scenario, it was found that second law is obeyed by the universe at large scales \cite{pavon1} and the entropy of the universe tends to a maximum value \cite{pavon2}, this latter result being consistent with Bekenstein's bound.
-Other result show from a quantum perspective that entropy must grow as universe evolves \cite{omar}, just to mention some.
+It is worth mentioning that a general proof for the second law of thermodynamics (and some possible extensions) conjectured by Bekenstein does not exist so far, for instance, a proof based on fundamental aspects of a quantum gravity theory.
+However, to our knowledge, there are not physical situations that contradict the validity of this principle.
+For instance, if we focus on the cosmology scenario, it was found that second law is obeyed by the Universe at large scales \cite{pavon1} and the entropy of the Universe tends to a maximum value \cite{pavon2}, this latter result backs the Bekenstein bound.
+Other result shows from a quantum perspective that entropy must grow as Universe evolves \cite{omar}, just to mention some.
 A vast number of works in this topic can be found in the literature for several cosmological models.
-Motivated by the validity of the generalized second law and the consistency that represents for a cosmological model from the thermodynamics point of view, in this work we explore the cosmological implications that emerge from the implementation of the second law for two entropies: the entropy of the apparent horizon and that associated to matter creation effects.
-As far as we know this is the first work where the generalized second law is directly incorporated into the matter creation model.
-Surprisingly we find that in order to maintain the compatibility with thermodynamics, the model admits a phantom-quintessence behavior backed by a chemical potential.
-Otherwise the Nernst theorem is violated for null chemical potential.
-We meet with a promising scenario if we consider that phantom dark energy is a viable candidate to solve the already known $H_{0}$ tension, see for instance Refs. \cite{tension} and \cite{valentino}.\\